Best Shopify SEO Strategies for Growth

 A blog may not be the obvious choice for a Shopify store, but it is included on the platform for a reason.
 A blog post typically fares better in search engines than a product page, especially when it comes to informational-intent keywords.
 From being more likely to be updated to retaining visits for longer periods of time, there are several ways to refresh your client’s website content to keep its ranking up.
 It’s also an SEO strategy that an agency can offer more easily than someone who may otherwise be preoccupied with running their online business.

-For topics, consider the keywords your SEO strategy is targeting, particularly the keywords that will generate revenue.
+For topics, consider the target keywords your SEO strategy is targeting, particularly the results from your keyword research that will generate revenue.
 For the blog entries, think deeper than highlighting a product.
 Instead of talking about the best flower pots in the world, consider an article about using flower pots in creative ways for the holidays.
 But not every article idea has to rhyme!

 Consider executing a multi-pronged content approach that covers different topics related to your client’s target audience, such as: